 We want to assure you that K2 have a dedicated immigration team who are here to help your business through this process every step of the way.

 Operating globally means that your employees often need to undertake regular business travel.
 The frequency of visits and length of time spent at different countries necessitate important immigration service planning.
 It is vital to ensure you do not find your employees on the wrong side of the new immigration rules which can run the risk of costly financial penalties, as well as reputational damage and loss of productivity.

-Now, with Brexit, even more careful planning is required to ensure accurate execution, especially as these are somewhat uncharted waters for immigration.
+Now, with Brexit, even more careful planning is required to ensure accurate execution, especially as the new immigration system affects both EU and non-EU nationals.
 Our aim is to reduce the burden on you and take on the complexity on your behalf, simplifying the process by providing comprehensive guidance throughout.